airistoteles/autocrop/README.md

 ## Troubleshooting

 ### I have a black/dark background and using `-b` doesn't help:
-If you don't need the ability to rotate your images (i.e. if you're scanning slides), check out [this cool project] (https://github.com/smc8050/Dias_Autocrop).
+If you don't need the ability to rotate your images (i.e. if you're scanning slides), check out this cool project: [Dias_Autocrop](https://github.com/smc8050/Dias_Autocrop).

 ### ValueError: too many values to unpack (expected 2):
 You likely use an outdated version of OpenCV.
 Make sure you have OpenCV 4.0 or higher installed.
 The version can be checked by executing the following code in the terminal.